Your 9 Year old Child – a Time of Transition

-Suddenly, in the seeming blink of an eye, your previously easygoing 7-8 year old has turned into a nine year old.
+Suddenly, in the seeming blink of an eye, your previously easygoing 7 or 8 year old has become … nine.

 They are developing into their own person, wanting more independence, but still needing structure.
 As a result, they still need to know that you are there to help them through the changes they are experiencing.